Mathnerd314/stroscot/docs/About.rst

 Principles
 ==========

+Paradigms are vague and only express common patterns; they cannot be used to design a programming language.
+So instead we have principles.

 * Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.
 The good poet welds his theft into a whole of feeling which is unique, utterly different than that from which it is torn.
 (T. S. Eliot)
 * Make the irreducible basic elements as simple and as few as possible without [surrendering] the adequate representation of a single datum of experience.
 (Albert Einstein)
 * Write a prototype implementation.
 Conduct an A* search through the possible solutions, stopping early if the potential solution is clearly worse than the prototype.
 Periodically take the best solution out of all discovered so far and implement it as the new prototype. (`Branch and bound <https://en.wikipedia.org/wiki/Branch_and_bound>`__)